ashenoy-cmbi/grafify/Readme.md

 #### Graphs

-`grafify` has five main features (graphs, colour blind-friendly colour schemes, ANOVAs & post-hoc comparisons, practice datasets and data simulations):
+`grafify` has five main features (graphs, colour blind-friendly colour schemes, ANOVA & post-hoc comparisons, practice datasets and data simulations):

 1. There are 19 `plot_` functions of 6 broad types in `grafify`.
 The